 As a result, KPN currently divides its business operations into the following: The Netherlands, Mobile International, iBasis and Other.
-The Netherlands comprises the Consumer Residential, Consumer Mobile, Business, NetCo and IT Solutions (previously Corporate Market) segments.
-Mobile International is divided into the Germany and Belgium segments.
+The Netherlands comprises the Consumer Residential, Consumer Mobile, Business, NetCo and Corporate Market segments.
+Mobile International is divided among the Germany, Belgium and Rest of World segments.